InnerSourceCommons/managing-innersource-projects/measuring/metrics/number-of-innersource-repositories.md

 **Measuring**

 Examples:
-- Measure the number of GitHub repositories that have the topic `innersource` assigned to them.
+- Measure the number of GitHub repositories tagged with the `innersource` topic.
 - Measure the number of repositories that are above a given threshold on automated maturity score calculation

 ## Related InnerSource Patterns